 As countries become increasingly connected, more and more external influences have acted on Norwegian cuisine.
 It’s possible today to find just about any food option you’d get in any Western European country.

 Read our Food in Norway - What to Know and Eat article for more info.

 Norway is generally a very safe country, ranking as the world’s ninth-safest nation, according to SafeAround.
 Still, take common sense precautions to avoid pickpockets, especially in Oslo and Bergen, and be alert to potential scams targeting tourists.
 Tip-offs include people trying to help unprompted with your luggage or insistently attempting to distract you.
 Scamming is most common in Oslo.

 Any Norwegian travel guide should note, however, that the largest potential safety hazard here is the environment itself.
 During the winter and in northern regions of the country, temperatures can be low, and weather can be severe and unpredictable.
 If you’re planning on any outdoor adventuring, always make sure you’re equipped with the proper gear.
 Every year, the mountains and sea claim tourists who were ill prepared or inexperienced in those environments.
 Polar bear attacks, while not common, can occur in Svalbard and other northern regions.
 Never venture into these areas alone, and maintain a healthy respect for the power and danger of these wild animals.

 If you do find yourself in need of emergency services, call 112.
 The number is toll free.

 What is Backroads

 Established in 1979, Backroads is a pioneer in active, immersive and off-the-beaten-path travel.
 Now operating adventure tours in over 50 countries, our passion for discovery and our desire to experience the world in original ways continue to inspire our pursuit of new adventures.
-We hope this guide will be enlightening to you as you plan your next great Norway adventure!
+Explore all our Norway tours here, and we hope this guide will be enlightening as you plan your next great adventure!